systems-nuts/hcontainer-gocr/README.md

 ## How to use?

 the src have the source code, simply do make will generate the correct binary.
-It's a server based program, unlike orignal GOCR program.
+It's a server based program, add -server as flag, unlike orignal GOCR program.
 The clinet program is in tool, also with the example pictures.
+For normal use, simply do ./popcorn-gocr -i $imput_file For server test use, do ./popcorn-gocr -server     serer test use needs a clinet.

 ### Before running